isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

     For more information about checking-in a topic using Oxygen Plugin for AEM Guides, see [Check in a file](#id182CF0J0FHS).

-    >[!NOTE]
-    >
+    **Note:**

-    >Make sure that you check-in the topic using Oxygen Plugin for AEM Guides, if you check-in from the AEM web interface, the changes you make in Oxygen XML Author are not saved in the checked-in version of the topic.
+    Make sure that you check-in the topic using Oxygen Plugin for AEM Guides, if you check-in from the AEM web interface, the changes you make in Oxygen XML Author are not saved in the checked-in version of the topic.

 ## Work with attribute profiles {#id1827JA002YK}

 AEM Guides allows you to easily create and associate conditional attributes using the relevant DITA attributes.
 You can define conditional attributes at the global level or folder level.
 The globally defined conditions are visible across all projects and folder level conditions are visible only in projects created within the specified folder.
 Content authors can use these conditional attributes to conditionalize content in their DITA topics or maps that they create or use.
 To know more about how to create conditional attributes in AEM using the AEM Guides, see *Configure conditional attributes for global or folder-level profiles* section in Install and configure Adobe Experience Manager Guides.

->[!NOTE]
->
+**Note:**

->Make sure that you have added the conditional attributes in AEM and have set [Preference for profiling attribute customization](#id1827K0D0OHT) before you add conditional attributes to your content.
+Make sure that you have added the conditional attributes in AEM and have set [Preference for profiling attribute customization](#id1827K0D0OHT) before you add conditional attributes to your content.

 Perform the following steps to add conditional attributes to your content in Oxygen XML Author: